 Sonoma County leads the way in providing community members a healthy quality of life, thriving watersheds and world class recreation.

 However, we still rely on toxic synthetic pesticides for weed management in our public spaces, recreation areas & school grounds.

 All synthetic weed killing products are harmful to human health and the environment (2).

 Strong measures to reduce pesticide exposure are already in place in Marin and Mendocino.
 It’s time for us to show our leadership by finding more innovative, safer, and proactive options.

-How are we going to protect our kids, workers and animals?
+How are we going to protect our kids, workers and the environment?

-- Require all government agencies follow new regulations for safe pesticide use including the Healthy Schools Act (11) and Sonoma County’s NPDES Permit for stormwater discharges (pages 46-47).
+- Require that all government agencies and schools follow regulations for safe pesticide use including the Healthy Schools Act (11) and Sonoma County’s NPDES Permit for stormwater discharges (pages 46-47).

-- Ensure that all government agencies have Integrated Pest Management Plans (IPM) that require using least toxic methods first with a goal of “getting to zero” pesticide use in the next five years (exceptions for public health and safety).
+- Ensure that all government agencies have Integrated Pest Management Plans (IPM) that require using least toxic methods first with a goal of “getting to zero” synthetic pesticide use.
 Require IPM training for maintenance staff and contractors.

 - Require transparent, multi-channel notifications to residents for all pesticide applications.